The restaurant industry operates on unforgiving economics where every seat-hour matters.

 Track RevPASH, incremental contribution, customer acquisition cost, repeat visits, and peak hour cannibalization.
 These metrics show whether the strategy is improving profitability.

-Can technology help improve off peak performance?
+Can technology help improve off-peak performance?

 Yes.
-Dynamic SMS triggers, real time updates, reservation Experiences, and personalization based on guest history help influence immediate decisions and improve conversion.
+Dynamic SMS triggers, real-time updates, reservation Experiences, and personalization based on guest history help influence immediate decisions and improve conversion.

 What types of customers visit during slow hours?

-Remote workers, students, families with children, seniors, hospitality workers, and entertainment staff are the primary groups available during off peak windows.
+Remote workers, students, families with children, seniors, hospitality workers, and entertainment staff are the primary groups available during off-peak windows.